linuxthor/rkbreaker/README.md

 Rootkit breaker is an experimental **proof of concept** LKM showing the use of kprobes to try and detect/prevent certain types of **known** rootkits by a few different techniques.

-Rootkit breaker can prevent some **known** rootkits from loading and can stop some **known** and **unknown** rootkits (using **known** techniques) from functioning correctly while still allowing other LKM to operate.
+Rootkit breaker can prevent some **known** rootkits from loading and can stop some **known** and **unknown** rootkits (using **known** techniques) from functioning correctly while still (hopefully) allowing other LKM to operate.

+Rootkit breaker does not try in any way to guard itself against malware that attempts to circumvent or bypass it.

 Rootkit breaker is **proof of concept** (see N.A.S.T.Y warning below!)
 Use it to study anti-rootkit.
 Don't run it on your important stuff and get sad when something bad happens!

 ### Identifying known bad LKM using signatures (first line defence)

-Each loadable kernel module being inserted into the kernel is checked for patterns in the code or data associated with **known** rootkits.
-This area of the code currently has a _small number or signatures_ associated with some of the more prominent Linux LKM rootkits.
-If a signature is found then the module is prevented from loading by overwriting it's init function pointer in the struct module with one of our own.
+Each loadable kernel module being inserted into the kernel is checked for patterns in the code or data sections associated with **known** rootkits.
+This area of the program currently has a _small number or signatures_ associated with some of the more prominent Linux LKM rootkits (enough to show how it could work - not intending to cover every rootkit ever) If a signature is found then the module is prevented from loading by overwriting it's init function pointer in the struct module with pointer to a function that returns -EACCES

 ### Gatekeeping certain functions (second line defence)

-Some kernel functions are abused time and again because rootkit developers are **developers** and all developers like to reuse some working code! :) So you see a bunch of stuff like kallsyms_lookup_name("sys_call_table") in lots of rootkits but "not so much" in other softwares..
-Kprobes are used to check some functions for suspect arguments and we can prevent the call.. however.. this poses a problem.
-Rootkit developers (like ALL kernel developers.. ;) sometimes forget to check return values and might go ahead and dereference a NULL pointer you give them so to protect against this we try and steer them into an area of pre-allocated memory to do things like overwrite a fake syscall table etc.
+Some kernel functions are abused time and again because rootkit developers are **developers** and all developers like to reuse some working code! :) So you see a bunch of stuff like kallsyms_lookup_name("sys_call_table") in lots of rootkits but "not so much" in other software..
+Kprobes are used to check some functions for suspect arguments and we can prevent the call.. however.. this poses a problem.. rootkit developers (like ALL kernel developers.. ;) sometimes forget to check return values and might go ahead and dereference a NULL pointer you give them and blow up in the middle of YOUR running kernel!
+To protect against this we try and steer them into an area of pre-allocated memory to do the things like overwrite a pointer in (fake) syscall table etc.

 ### Userland global preload prevention (tertiary defence)